 Even if you know the data you want to collect, you need to ensure it's high-quality.
-Otherwise, it can be more unhelpful than valuable.
+Dirty CRM data is often more unhelpful than valuable.
 Quality data is accurate, complete, relevant, consistent, accessible, and timely.
 It results in quality information that can contribute to data-driven decisions.

 3. How will you store and maintain data securely?

 The steps an organization takes to secure, analyze, and manage its customer data comes under its data governance strategy, which can be one part of your overall data strategy.
 One key factor is choosing an adequate data storage solution.

 4. How will you maintain a single source of truth in your data?